edgepopgen/edgelab/_pages/publications.md

 Code and supplementary material for the book are available on [GitHub](https://github.com/mdedge/stfs)

-A review of the book can be found in [Trends in Ecology and Evolution](https://www.sciencedirect.com/science/article/abs/pii/S0169534719302794)
+Reviews of the book can be found in [Trends in Ecology and Evolution](https://www.sciencedirect.com/science/article/abs/pii/S0169534719302794) and [Journal of the Royal Statistical Society, Series A](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssa.12843).

 <br>